redhat-developer-tooling/developer-platform-install/README.md

 Most of dependencies declared with exact version.
 That is required to get reproducible build results.
-To move declared dependencies to latest available versions run command below and then send regular github.com pull request.
+To move declared dependencies to latest available versions run command below, unit tests, UI tests, dist build and then send regular github.com pull request.

     npm run update-deps